neurospin/unicog/unicogfmri/localizer/README.md

 #### STEP 3: VIEW CONTRASTS
-It is now time to visualize the maps.
+Now is time to visualize the maps.
 Here we use [Anatomist Software](http://brainvisa.info/doc/anatomist-4.4/ana_training/en/html/index.html#ana_training%book), but other solutions are possible.
 In our example, we filter for each subject, all maps (z or t) with a list of contrasts of interest.
 See the python script :
 **../volume_glm/Step3_view_maps.py**.
 Note that before launching the script,